StevenLooman/async_upnp_client/README.rst

 Asyncio UPnP Client library for Python/asyncio.

-Written initially for use in [Home Assistant](https://github.com/home-assistant/home-assistant) to drive `DLNA DMR`-capable devices.
+Written initially for use in `Home Assistant <https://github.com/home-assistant/home-assistant>`_ to drive `DLNA DMR`-capable devices, but useful for other projects as well.

 Usage
 -----